amorphic/graphite-zenossMetrics/README.md

 Graphite natively supports rrd.
 By symlinking to Zenoss rrd files from a Graphite server, Graphite's powerful visualisation, analytics and dashboarding may be applied to Zenoss metrics for free.

-*Note: graphite-zenossMetrics is currently designed to symlink metrics for Linux servers.
-However adding Windows, Network and other devices would be trivial.*
+*Note: graphite-zenossMetrics is currently designed to symlink metrics for Linux servers and network devices.
+However, adding Windows and other devices would be trivial.*

 Requirements
 ----------------------